• Skip to primary navigation

 • parsley (for serving, optional)

-This recipe is pretty simple, but there are a few notes to ensure success with the recipe.
+This Hamburger Helper is simple, but these few notes will help ensure the best results!

-• Make sure you bring the broth up to a boil before you add the pasta.
+• Make sure the broth is boiling before you add the pasta.

 • Stir the pasta frequently while it's cooking, so it doesn't stick to the bottom.

 • Take the time to properly melt the cheese once it's added to the pot.
-The easiest mistake to make with this recipe is not to let the cheese slowly and fully melt.
-It takes about 5 minutes, and occasional stirring for the cheese to melt fully.
+The easiest mistake to make with this recipe is not letting the cheese fully and slowly melt.
+It takes about 5 minutes, with occasional stirring, for the cheese to fully melt.

-• If your sauce is too thick, add in more water as needed to thin it out.
+• If your sauce is too thick, add more water as needed to thin it out.

 • And of course, taste and adjust any seasoning at the end.
-You can add in more salt, pepper or garlic powder to your likely.
+You can add more salt, pepper, or garlic powder to your likely.
 I also like to add hot sauce to mine!
-And you can also add more cheese, if desired.
+And you can also add more cheese if desired.

 A bowl of hamburger helper.